boostbank/stateful/readme.md

 const { subscribe } = require("@boostbank/stateful");

 // Subscribe is a listener handler for when the store gets changed.
-// It will pass a copy of the current state (so don't worry about modifying state directly);
-subscribe(state => {
+// It will pass the current state in stateful.
+Do not modify it here. subscribe(state => {
   console.log(state);
 });